-Life Journey Work for Professionals
+Life Journey Work for Professionals Working with Adopted Children and Families

 For professionals working in adoption, Life Journey Work plays an important role in supporting children and families to explore their story over time.
 It helps ensure that children receive clear, thoughtful information about their past and the people who are important in their lives.